joshfinnie/joshfinnie.com/src/pages/blog/moving-from-oh-my-zsh-to-starship-and-fish.md

 ```

 The most important alias I want to cary over Fish is my `ls` alias which uses [exa](https://the.exa.website/).
-I have fallen for `exa`, and just seeing the normal `ls` is disappointing.
+I have fallen for `exa`, and seeing the normal `ls` is disappointing.
-Other aliases are just better defaults, but will be helpful to have these in Fish too!
+Other aliases are better defaults, but will be helpful to have these in Fish too!

-Fish has two notions of abbriviations.
+Fish has two different kinds of abbreviations.
 `abbr` is manages abbreviations - user-defined words that are replaced with longer phrases after they are entered. <sup>[1](https://fishshell.com/docs/current/cmds/abbr.html)</sup>
 `alias`  is a simple wrapper for the `function` builtin, which creates a function wrapping a command.<sup>[2](https://fishshell.com/docs/current/cmds/alias.html)</sup>
 Since we are trying to mirror Zsh's aliases, we'll use Fish's `abbr`.

-First, let's create a file to hold our abbriviations.
+First, let's create a file to hold our abbreviations.
-Fish has a standard location for additional config files, so let's create that file and edit our abbriviations:
+Fish has a standard location for additional config files, so let's create that file and edit our abbreviations:

 ```bash
 $ mkdir -p $HOME/.config/fish/conf.d/